paddycarver/blog/_posts/2014-02-26-recruiters.md

 Your job is not to get me invested in the opportunity.
 That is the company&rsquo;s job, by creating an exciting opportunity.
 Your job is to find good matches for that opportunity and to make the process from discovery to hiring easier.
 Your job is actually really cool; you get to help people find their dream jobs.
 And there&rsquo;s no reason for anyone to dread an email from you if you do your job properly, because you should be contacting people when you think you&rsquo;ve found a really exciting opportunity that they&rsquo;d love to take advantage of.
 And who doesn&rsquo;t love hearing &rdquo;Hey look at this really cool adventure!
 Do you want to take part?&rdquo;

-Most engineers hate recruiter pitches not because we hate being pitched, it&rsquo;s because we hate dealing with recruiters.
+Most engineers hate recruiter pitches not because we hate being pitched, it&rsquo;s because we hate dealing with recruiters that treat us like email addresses that had the misfortune of ending up in Mail Merge, not like people.

 I hope this guide was helpful and informative.
 I hope you&rsquo;ll send me amazing, appropriate opportunities that will benefit me and your clients.
 If you do your job well, I&rsquo;ll remember you.
 I&rsquo;ll forward you any friends I have looking for jobs, because I know you&rsquo;ll take care of them.